Definition of Balance Sheet Ratios

 It measures how quickly and efficiently a business is converting the receivables into cash.
 Thus the ratio also helps to measure the health and efficiency of the company.
-A low DSO is concluded to be a good number meaning business takes less time to convert its receivables into cash.
+A low DSO is concluded to be a good number meaning a business takes less time to convert its receivables into cash.

 It represents how many days a business typically pays back its creditors.
-Thus it also shows how long the business can make use of the cash before ending up finally paying back.
+Thus it also shows how long the business can make use of the cash before ending up finally paying it back.

 This is a complete cycle of operations of a company that measures the effectiveness of the management.
-The lower the number the better it is for the company.
+The lower the number, the better it is for the company.

 4. Turnover Ratios